Battle of Stalingrad: Air attacks

 The Soviet bomber force, the Aviatsiya Dal'nego Deystviya (Long Range Aviation; ADD), having taken crippling losses over the past 18 months, was restricted to flying at night.
 The Soviets flew 11,317 night sorties over Stalingrad and the Don-bend sector between 17 July and 19 November.
 These raids caused little damage and were of nuisance value only.

 As historian Chris Bellamy notes, the Germans paid a high strategic price for the aircraft sent into Stalingrad: the Luftwaffe was forced to divert much of its air strength away from the oil-rich Caucasus, which had been Hitler's original grand-strategic objective.

 The Royal Romanian Air Force was also involved in the Axis air operations at Stalingrad.
-Starting 23 October 1942, Romanian pilots flew a total of 4,000 sorties, during which they destroyed 61 Soviet aircraft.
+Starting on 23 October 1942, Romanian pilots flew a total of 4,000 sorties, during which they destroyed 61 Soviet aircraft.
 The Romanian Air Force lost 79 aircraft, most of them captured on the ground along with their airfields.

 Germans reach the Volga

-In August 1942 after three months of slow advance, the Germans finally reached the river banks, capturing 90% of the ruined city and splitting the remaining Soviet forces into two narrow pockets.
+In November 1942, after three months of slow advance, the Germans finally reached the river banks, capturing 90% of the ruined city and splitting the remaining Soviet forces into two narrow pockets.
 Ice floes on the Volga now prevented boats and tugs from supplying the Soviet defenders.
 Nevertheless, the fighting continued, especially on the slopes of Mamayev Kurgan and inside the factory area in the northern part of the city.
 From 21 August to 20 November, the German 6th Army lost 60,548 men, including 12,782 killed, 45,545 wounded and 2,221 missing.
 Fighting for the Volga banks has been noted as the "most concentrated and ferocious fighting in perhaps the whole war".

 Soviet counter-offensives

 Soviet soldiers attack, February 1943.
 The ruined Railwaymen's Building is in the background.

 Recognising that German troops were ill-prepared for offensive operations during the winter of 1942 and that most of them were deployed elsewhere on the southern sector of the Eastern Front, the Stavka decided to conduct a number of offensive operations between 19 November 1942 and 2 February 1943.
 These operations opened the Winter Campaign of 1942–1943 (19 November 1942 – 3 March 1943), which involved some fifteen Armies operating on several fronts.
-As per Zhukov, "German operational blunders were aggravated by poor intelligence: they failed to spot preparations for the major counter-offensive near Stalingrad where there were 10 field, 1 tank and 4 air armies."
+Per Zhukov: "German operational blunders were aggravated by poor intelligence: they failed to spot preparations for the major counter-offensive near Stalingrad where there were 10 field, 1 tank and 4 air armies."